-Another risk with dividend investments is that if a company falls on hard times, they might have to cut their dividends.
+Another risk with dividend investments is that if a company falls on hard times, it might have to cut its dividends.

 CDs also have much higher interest rates than a typical savings account offers.
 They also often require a higher minimum balance or initial amount.